Agoda Hero Banner

 What are the best hotels in Chinatown near Chinatown?

-Verified travelers to Chinatown who stayed near Chinatown have given top reviews to 21 Carpenter, Singapore, a Member of Design Hotels, Creston Suites Balestier and Park Hotel Farrer Park Singapore.
+Verified travelers to Chinatown who stayed near Chinatown have given top reviews to Weave Suites - Hillside, Creston Suites Balestier and Fraser Residence River Promenade, Singapore.

 What are the best hotels in Chinatown near Buddha Tooth Relic Temple and Museum?

-Verified travelers to Chinatown who stayed near Buddha Tooth Relic Temple and Museum have given top reviews to 21 Carpenter, Singapore, a Member of Design Hotels, Creston Suites Balestier and Park Hotel Farrer Park Singapore.
+Verified travelers to Chinatown who stayed near Buddha Tooth Relic Temple and Museum have given top reviews to Weave Suites - Hillside, Creston Suites Balestier and Fraser Residence River Promenade, Singapore.

 What are the best hotels in Chinatown near Maxwell Food Centre?

-Verified travelers to Chinatown who stayed near Maxwell Food Centre have given top reviews to 21 Carpenter, Singapore, a Member of Design Hotels, Creston Suites Balestier and Park Hotel Farrer Park Singapore.
+Verified travelers to Chinatown who stayed near Maxwell Food Centre have given top reviews to Weave Suites - Hillside, Creston Suites Balestier and Fraser Residence River Promenade, Singapore.

 What are the most popular hotels in Chinatown?

-Some of our most popular hotels in Chinatown are Dorsett Singapore, Butternut Tree Hotel and Hotel 1900 @ Chinatown.
+Some of our most popular hotels in Chinatown are Butternut Tree Hotel, Dorsett Singapore and Hotel 1900 @ Chinatown.

 What are the best hotels in Chinatown for couples?

-Hotels in Chinatown that are highly rated by couples include Dorsett Singapore, Furama City Centre Hotel and Butternut Tree Hotel.
+Hotels in Chinatown that are highly rated by couples include Butternut Tree Hotel, Dorsett Singapore and Hotel 1900 @ Chinatown.

 What are the best hotels in Chinatown for families?

-Hotels in Chinatown that are highly rated by families include Dorsett Singapore, Furama City Centre Hotel and Butternut Tree Hotel.
+Hotels in Chinatown that are highly rated by families include Butternut Tree Hotel, Dorsett Singapore and Hotel 1900 @ Chinatown.

 What hotels in Chinatown have the best views?